Henham Park: Georgian hall

 In 1790 Sir John, later the first Earl of Stradbroke, commissioned James Wyatt to build a new hall, 100 yard in front of the second hall, with accompanying parkland design by Humphrey Repton.
 An impressive structure, in 1858 Augusta Bonham wife of the second Earl instructed architect Edward Barry to give it a Victorian gloss; the work was carried out by Lucas Brothers.

 This hall was demolished by the fourth Earl of Stradbroke in 1953, despite attempts by his brother, later the fifth Earl, to keep the house intact.
 One wall remains, with a frieze depicting a Native American fighting a bear.

 A horse mill used to operate on the estate, one of only two known in Suffolk.
 This is now preserved at the Museum of East Anglian Life at Stowmarket.

 Present

 The fourth Earl died in 1983 with his brother becoming the fifth Earl for only four days before also dying.
 Robert Keith Rous – at that time a businessman and sheep grazier in Australia – then inherited Henham and became the sixth Earl of Stradbroke.
 This was, however, not without difficulty and a protracted court battle led to a family feud.

 Events and other uses

 The estate hosts the Wings and Wheels and Grand Henham Steam Rally as well as remaining a working farm.
 Every July it hosts Latitude Festival, an annual arts festival of music, theatre and comedy which 40,000 people attend.
+A brewery was planned.
+Owner Hektor Rous hired spare capacity at other breweries (particularly Oakham and Green Jack) to brew his beers.
+Most production was for the annual Latitude festival in the park, though a small number of pubs and events were also supplied.
+Suffolk CAMRA report that production ceased about 2015, though confirmation has yet to be found.

-There is a brewery and bed and breakfast accommodation located on the site as well as a series of walking trails.
+Bed and breakfast accommodation is located on the site as well as a series of walking trails.